Visit Sydney – Waterfront

 Get Around Sydney – Opal Card

-The Opal Card preloads cash and deducts the fare when you tap the card before and after your ride.
+For longer stays, you can use an Opal card to save money.
+The Opal Card discounts combination rides.
+You preload cash on to your Opal Card and fares get deducted when you tap the card before and after your ride.
 You can use the Opal Travel App on your phone too.
 The Opal card works on buses, trains, light rail, the metro and ferries.
 The Opal Card can be used to get to downtown Sydney, Manly Beach, Bondi Beach and the Blue Mountains.
 If you buy your Opal Card at the airport there is a minimum amount you must preload on the card.
+The Opal Card also tracks a daily maximum fare that it will charge you, which saves a lot of money if you ride the bus out to the Blue Mountains and back.

 Unfortunately visitors aren’t able to get a refund for the balance remaining on their Opal Card when they leave.
 So, you almost need to hire an accountant to figure out whether to buy single fare Opal trips from vending machines, use your credit card or get a preloaded Opal Card.